MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 03-04/Note 3 - Exception Handling.md

 ## Note – Exception Handling

-Whenever you run a program that has errors, you may have noticed that NetBeans attempts to tells you what kind of error it is.
+Whenever you run a program that has errors, you may have noticed that repl.it attempts to tells you what kind of error it is.

 For example, if you try to divide by zero, you get a message in the console saying that there was an **exception** called `java.lang.ArithmeticException`.